Benefits of Bolt Database

 Server functions (also known as edge functions)

 When you build an app, not everything can safely or efficiently happen on the user’s device.
 Some tasks need extra security, reliability, or power.
 That is where server functions (sometimes called edge functions) come in.
 Server functions handle important work behind the scenes, like talking to your database, checking permissions, or processing payments.
 Instead of running this logic directly in a user’s browser or mobile app, where it could be slower or less secure, the function runs on a server.
 This keeps sensitive information safe and ensures your app behaves the same way for every user.
-Think of them as trusted helpers that live outside the app but make sure everything runs smoothly.
+Think of them as trusted helpers that live outside the app, but make sure everything runs smoothly.
 By using server functions, you can build apps that are faster, safer, and easier to maintain.Server functions in Project Settings

 The Server Functions window displays all server-side (edge) functions currently deployed.
 This is helpful for debugging and tracking the backend logic that runs alongside your database.
 Situations where server functions may add value include:- Authenticated or public HTTP endpoints that need low latency.